-A review by the EPA looked at the most common types of air filters and found that using a combination of HEPA and carbon (like the Austin Air filters) is the most effective.
+A review by the EPA looked at the most common types of air filters and found that using a combination of Certified HEPA Material and carbon (like the Austin Air filters) is the most effective.
 But the review warned against using other popular air filtration technologies such as electrostatic precipitators (ESPs) and ionizers.

 The Dangers of ESPs and Ionizers